top of page

 By Luke Barbosa, Owner of Heat and Air Gurus

-So today, I’m letting you in on the top three ways to dodge unexpected breakdowns and expensive repairs.
+Today, I want to share the top three ways to dodge unexpected breakdowns and expensive repairs.

 1. Change Your Air Filter — And Choose the Right One

-Tips for choosing the right filter:
+Tips for Choosing the Right Filter:

 • Avoid overly restrictive filters like some high MERV-rated or cheap 3M models unless your system is designed for them.